priyanshupriyank04/GoQuant_IV_Prediction/README.md

 All runs use the same split and metric computation

-GRU with attention
+📊 GRU with attention
-MSE 2.138222
+MSE:  2.138222
-RMSE 1.462266
+RMSE: 1.462266
-MAE 0.645799
+MAE:  0.645799
-R squared 0.161661
+R²:   0.161661

-BiGRU with attention
+📊 BiGRU with attention
-MSE 2.366343
+MSE:  2.366343
-RMSE 1.538292
+RMSE: 1.538292
-MAE 0.704461
+MAE:  0.704461
-R squared 0.072220
+R²:   0.072220

-LSTM with attention
+📊 LSTM with attention
-MSE 2.256068
+MSE:  2.256068
-RMSE 1.502021
+RMSE: 1.502021
-MAE 0.717862
+MAE:  0.717862
-R squared 0.115457
+R²:   0.115457

-BiLSTM with attention
+📊 BiLSTM with attention
-MSE 2.495132
+MSE:  2.495132
-RMSE 1.579599
+RMSE: 1.579599
-MAE 0.689045
+MAE:  0.689045
-R squared 0.021726
+R²:   0.021726

-deep stacked LSTM with attention five layers
+📊 Deep stacked LSTM with attention five layers
-MSE 2.208426
+MSE:  2.208426
-RMSE 1.486077
+RMSE: 1.486077
-MAE 0.661851
+MAE:  0.661851
-R squared 0.134136
+R²:   0.134136

-deep stacked BiLSTM with attention five layers
+📊 Deep stacked BiLSTM with attention five layers
-training in progress at the time of writing
+MSE:  2.447349
+RMSE: 1.564401
+MAE:  0.697168
+R²:   0.040460

 ## quick analysis

 Summary
-* GRU with attention currently leads on both error and R squared
+* GRU with attention remains the top performer overall with the lowest error and best R².
-* deep stacked LSTM with attention is a close second
+* Deep stacked LSTM with attention is a strong runner up and shows that additional depth can help capture temporal dependencies.
-* bidirectional variants did not improve on this split and show higher error which suggests either over capacity or suboptimal regularization for this dataset size and horizon
+* BiGRU and BiLSTM variants consistently underperform their single direction counterparts, with higher error and weaker R², suggesting that bidirectional capacity may not help at this short 10 second horizon.
+* The deep stacked BiLSTM did not outperform GRU or stacked LSTM and shows only modest gains over shallow BiLSTM, reinforcing that bidirectionality may not be well suited here.

 Interpretation
-* attention on top of a single direction recurrent encoder seems sufficient for this horizon and feature set
+* Attention on top of a single direction recurrent encoder (GRU or LSTM) is sufficient for this horizon and dataset.
-* the modest gap between GRU and deep stacked LSTM indicates that deeper temporal mixing helps but may need stronger regularization to avoid noise fitting
+* Deeper LSTMs bring some benefit, but regularization is key to avoid noise fitting.
+* The consistently weaker results from bidirectional setups suggest that forward looking context is enough for near term implied volatility prediction, while backward context adds noise.
+* Among tested models, GRU with attention is the recommended baseline due to its balance of simplicity and accuracy.